-If you are a federal employee, you are likely covered under the Federal Employee's Compensation Act (FECA).
-FECA allows for the recovery of benefits when a federal employee is either disabled or killed as a result of an injury or disease "sustained while in the performance of duty."
+If you are a federal employee, you are likely covered under the Federal Employees' Compensation Act (FECA).
+FECA allows for the recovery of benefits when a federal employee is either disabled or killed as a result of an injury or disease sustained while performing their work or duties.

 FECA is available to federal employees regardless of the length of time on the job or the type of position held.
 Benefits include both medical expenses and compensation for wage loss.
 Vocational rehabilitation services are also offered to partially disabled employees.
 All federal benefits are managed through the Office of Workers' Compensation Programs (OWCP) and paid out of the Employees' Compensation Fund.

-All civilian employees of the United States, except those paid from non-appropriated funds, are covered under FECA.
+All civilian employees of the United States government, except those paid from non-appropriated funds, are covered under FECA.
 There is also special legislation that provides coverage to:

-- Volunteer members of the Civil Air Patrol, Reserve Officer Training Corps cadets, Job Corps, Neighborhood Youth Corps, and Youth Conservation Corps enrollees
+- Volunteer members of the Civil Air Patrol, Reserve Officer Training Corps cadets, Job Corps, Neighborhood Youth Corps, and Youth Conservation Corps enrollees; and

-Many types of injuries are covered if they occur in the performance of duty, including diseases caused by employment.
-However, benefits cannot be paid if injury or death is caused by willful misconduct of the injured employee, by intent to bring about the injury or death of oneself or another, or by intoxication of the injured employee.
+Many types of injuries are covered if they occur in the performance of the federal employees' duty, including diseases caused by employment.
+However, benefits cannot be paid if injury or death is caused by the willful misconduct of the injured employee, by intent to bring about the injury or death of oneself or another, or by the intoxication of the injured employee.

 In order to make a claim, an injured employee must provide medical and factual evidence to establish five basic elements:

 - The claim was filed within the time limits set by the FECA;

 - The injured or deceased person was an employee within the meaning of the FECA;